MicrosoftDocs/windows-itpro-docs/windows/deployment/update/check-release-health.md

 ## How to review Windows release health information

-1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com) and sign in with an administrator account.
+1. Go to the [Microsoft 365 admin center](https://admin.microsoft.com) and sign in with an admin account.

 1. To view Windows release health in the Microsoft 365 Admin Center, go to **Health > Windows release health**.